Resolve Wrong or Missing SLAs in Jira Service Management Cloud

 6. Once you click SEND, if everything goes well, it will show the "status: 200" in the bottom right corner.

-Recalculate SLA with cURL command
+Recalculate SLA with the cURL command

 If you prefer, use cURL commands on a terminal to recalculate your SLAs.
-Here's how the command should look like for the same examples used in the steps above:
+Here's how the command should look for the same examples used in the steps above:

 curl --request POST 'https://mysite.atlassian.net/rest/servicedesk/1/servicedesk/sla/admin/task/destructive/reconstruct?force=false' \ --header 'Content-Type: application/json' \ --user youremail@company.com:yourapitoken \ --data-raw '["IT-420"]'